Bill O'Neill (bowler)

 William O'Neill (born October 21, 1981) is a right-handed professional ten-pin bowler who competes on the PBA Tour in North America.
 A resident of Langhorne, Pennsylvania, his nickname on tour is "The Real Deal".
-O'Neill has won 13 PBA Tour titles, including two major championships at the 2009–10 U.S. Open and the 2020 PBA Players Championship.
+O'Neill has won 15 PBA Tour titles, including three major championships.
+He won the 2009–10 U.S. Open, and has won the PBA Players Championship twice (2020 and 2024).
+He has finished runner-up in two other major championships.

+On January 31, 2025, O'Neill was elected to the PBA Hall of Fame in his first year of eligibility.
+He was officially inducted with the 2025 class in April.

-O'Neill was the first person to be a two time World Champion after winning the WTBA singles titles (gold medals) in 2010 and 2013.
+O'Neill has also bowled internationally as a member of Team USA.
+He was the first person to be a two time World Champion after winning the WTBA singles titles (gold medals) in 2010 and 2013.

 Bill is a pro staff member for Hammer Bowling, Dexter shoes and Vise Grips.

 Amateur career

 O'Neill bowled collegiately for Saginaw Valley State University where he was a member of Sigma Pi fraternity.
 He earned first-team All American honors all four years he competed.
 He was named Bowling Writers Association of America's Collegiate Bowler of the Year in 2001, 2003 and 2004.
 He was also honored as the Most Valuable Player by the National Collegiate Bowling Coaches Association in 2003 and 2004.

 In the 2020 Weber Cup, O'Neill and his Team USA teammates defeated Team Europe, 23–18.
 Overall in the event, O'Neill participated in 12 of 41 matches, going 3–2 in singles, 3–2 in doubles, and 1–1 in team.